 - Passionfruit Jelly: in a dessert bowl, add the ¼ cup water and gently sprinkle 1 teaspoon gelatin powder into the water, stirring with a spoon as you go, trying to keep it as smooth as possible.
 Set aside for a few minutes so it can form and become gelatinous

 - Microwave gelatine mixture for 10 seconds and stir with a spoon.
 Add the passionfruit pulp to gelatin mix and stir in.

 - Pour passionfruit jelly mix over the top of your chilled cheesecake.
 Use back of a small spoon to smooth out or tilt side to side to spread it evenly over the top.

 - Cover with plastic wrap and refrigerate overnight or for 10 hours.

 - Serve freshly sliced mango or a few raspberries/strawberries.

-- Keep cheesecake covered in an air tight container in the fridge for upto 4 days.
+- Keep cheesecake covered tightly with plastic wrap or in an air tight container in the fridge for upto 4 days.

-- I use a springform cake pan 22.5 cm wide.
+- I use a springform cake tin 22.5 cm in diameter.

 Note: Sugars contained in this recipe are from naturally occurring sugars in fruits, vegetables or other natural sweeteners.